Sovetsky Soyuz-class battleship: Sovetsky Soyuz

 Sovetsky Soyuz (Советский Союз–Soviet Union) was formally laid down 15 July 1938 in Shipyard Nr.
 189 (Ordzhonikidze) in Leningrad, although evidence suggests that construction actually began in January 1939 after her slipway was completed, the necessary cranes were in place, and working drawings had been completed.
 When the war began she was estimated to be 21.19% complete, with 15818 t of steel assembled on the slip.
 She was only lightly damaged by German air attacks and bombardments, and, as some material had been used during the siege of Leningrad, she was estimated to be 19.5% complete after the end of the war.
 Some thought was given to completing her, but this was opposed as she was regarded as obsolete in light of the experience gained during the war.
 Stalin's expressed desire to see one of the Project 23-class ships completed only delayed the decision to scrap her; this was ordered on 29 May 1948 and was well underway by April 1949.

 Sovetskaya Ukraina

 Sovetskaya Ukraina (Советская Украина–Soviet Ukraine) was laid down 31 October 1938 at Shipyard Nr.
-198 (Marti South) in Nikolayev.
+198 (Marti South) in Mykolaiv.
 When the war began she was 17.98% complete, with 13001 t assembled on the slipway.
 Some effort was made to launch the hull, but little work had been done to dredge the river at the foot of the slipway, and she was captured on 18 August 1941, although retreating Soviet troops slightly damaged her hull.
 The Germans dismantled 200 ft of her bow and 100 ft of her stern for use in fortifications.
-They were forced to evacuate Nikolayev on 17 March 1944 and demolished the supporting blocks under her port side before they left, which gave her a list between 5 and 10 degrees and made her a total loss.
+They were forced to evacuate Mykolaiv on 17 March 1944 and demolished the supporting blocks under her port side before they left, which gave her a list between 5 and 10 degrees and made her a total loss.
 She was ordered scrapped on 27 March 1947.